nhardt/footnote/README.md

 ### Disk Layout

-The layout on Alice's fileystem:
+The layout on Alice's filesystem:

-- devices
+- outposts (Alice's devices)
   - phone.md
   - laptop.md
   - desktop.md
-- notes
+- notes (Alice's notes)
   - that_one_time.md
   - interesting_new_things.md
-- embassies
+- embassies (other users' shared notes and device info)
-  - bob
-    - devices
+  - bob_info.md (contains identity + all devices)
-      - desktop.md
+  - bob/
-    - notes
+    - notes/
       - requests_for_alice.md
       - my_favorite_movies.md
-  - charlie
-    - devices
+  - charlie_info.md (contains identity + all devices)
-      - desktop.md
+  - charlie/
-    - notes
+    - notes/
       - my_favorite_movies.md
       - bobs_surprise_party_details.md

-The key thing to note here is that everything shared from bob to alice will be in outpost/bob/notes/. devices associated with bob, within reason, should be considered to have a lease on that subdirectory. when a device of bob's connects, it will send a manifest of what should be in that directory, which will be a mirror of all files that bob has shared with alice. alice's device will then connect back to bob to request files.
+The key thing to note here is that everything shared from bob to alice will be in embassies/bob/notes/.
+Devices associated with bob, within reason, should be considered to have a lease on that subdirectory.
+When a device of bob's connects, it will send a manifest of what should be in that directory, which will be a mirror of all files that bob has shared with alice.
+Alice's device will then connect back to bob to request files.

 ### Device File Layout